-The Safe Environment Policy for the Protection of Children of the Diocese of San Bernardino requires all clergy, employees, and volunteers to immediately report suspected child abuse to County Child Protective Services or law-enforcement.
+The Safe Environment Policy for the Protection of Children of the Diocese of San Bernardino requires all clergy, employees, and volunteers to immediately report suspected child abuse to County Child Protective Services and law-enforcement.

 San Bernardino County Children and Family Services